telegie/librgbd/README.md

 # librgbd

-librgbd is a C++/Python library for RGBD videos and is based on libmatroska of the .mkv files.
+librgbd is a C++ library for RGBD videos and is based on libmatroska of the .mkv files.
+Its Python binding is provided as pyrgbd.

 [Docs](https://telegie.github.io/librgbd) | [Viewer](https://telegie.com/file-player)